-We wish we could put all the blame on the big companies and demand more consideration, but the truth is, we all have different skin, and we’re all susceptible to different things, while resilient to others.
-If we pair that with the fact that acne is a multifactorial disease involving genetics, hormonal balance, environmental factors, and our lifestyle choices, we can begin to understand the struggle to create a product that won’t irritate any type of skin.
+We wish we could put all the blame on the big companies and demand more consideration.
+But the truth is, we all have different skin, and we're all susceptible to different things while resilient to others.
+If we pair that with the fact that acne is a multifactorial disease involving genetics, hormonal balance, environmental factors, and lifestyle choices, we can understand the struggle to create a product that won't irritate any type of skin.

-If you’re thinking right now of chemicals versus natural ingredients, let us tell you that the most natural and pure ingredients like lemon juice and olive oil can create more damage than any skincare product, if not used correctly.
+If you're thinking of using natural ingredients over chemicals, the most natural and pure ingredients (like lemon juice and olive oil can create more damage than any skincare product if not used correctly.

-Let me paint you an all too familiar scenario we’ve all probably experienced.
+Let us paint you an all too familiar scenario.

-You’re walking inside your favorite cosmetic store and you notice the brand you’ve been loyal to has just launched a new line of their oil-free foundation lotion for acne-prone skin.
-All excited, you buy it thinking of the smooth appearance you’re going to have tomorrow, but instead, you wake all blemished with a new breakout announcing itself.
+You're walking inside your favorite cosmetic store, and you notice the brand you've been loyal to has just launched a new line of oil-free foundation lotions for acne-prone skin.
+All excited, you buy it, thinking of the smooth skin you'll have tomorrow.
+But instead, you wake all blemished with a new breakout.

 What went wrong?